 The Way (dir.
 Emilio Estevez)

 Perhaps the most famous Camino movie, this one is a classic – though some say not the best Camino de Santiago movie I thought it was great.

-Martin Sheen plays a father who decides to honour his deceased son by walking the Camino.
+Martin Sheen plays a father who decides to honor his deceased son by walking the Camino.
 After his son dies while walking the pilgrimage, his father chooses to complete the hike on his behalf.

 This movie was created by the real-life father-son duo of Martin Sheen and Emilio Estevez, which adds authenticity to its messages.
 It’s a fantastic insight into the sentimental, spiritual aspects of the Camino, and how many people use the walk as a personal reflection.

 Walking the Camino: Six Ways to Santiago (dir: Lydia B. Smith)